CefView/QCefView/scripts/doxygen/docs/00-Introduction.md

 In these context-driven applications, web frontend technologies are excellent for displaying lists, tables, and complex pages with engaging effects.
 QCefView acts as a WebApp container, allowing you to host your web UI while retaining your hard-core business logic as native components.
 The interoperability provided by QCefView seamlessly bridges the gap between the web and native worlds.

-**Important Note:**
+> [!note]

-If your primary goal is to develop a full-fledged web browser application, QCefView might not be the optimal choice.
+> If your primary goal is to develop a full-fledged web browser application, QCefView might not be the optimal choice.
 QCefView is designed as a UI component and intentionally disables certain browser-specific features.
 For building a complete browser, consider using the original CEF library directly.

 ## Alternatives to Qt

+### Unreal Game Development
+For Unreal Engine based game developers, you may want to try [UCefView](https://cefview.github.io/UCefView) plugin.
+This is a powerful stable and flexible WebView component designed for Unreal Engine.

+### macOS App Development
 If you prefer not to use Qt, you can still leverage CEF by integrating it with other frameworks.
 For example, you can integrate CEF with the Cocoa framework, as demonstrated in the [CocoaCefView](https://github.com/CefView/CocoaCefView) project.
 This allows you to create custom CEF views tailored to your specific needs.